 Chateau Lafite Rothschild is known for producing what some tasters think is the best Bordeaux wine in the appellation.
 It’s also thought of as one of the most famous, as well as most expensive wines in the world.
 Lafite Rothschild has a long and interesting history dating back to 1234!
 Even though the property was not in the Bordeaux wine business at that time.
 It is thought that vines were already planted on their unique terroir.
 The owner of the estate at the time, Gombaud de Lafite left his mark.
 Almost 1,000 years after he owned it, the chateau is still named after him!

-As we mentioned, while vines were probably in existence at Lafite, it was not until around 1680, that the majority of the vineyards of what we know of as Lafite Rothschild today were created.
+As we mentioned, while vines were probably in existence at Lafite for over a century, it was not until around 1680, that the majority of the vineyards of what we know of as Lafite Rothschild today were created.
 Jacques de Segur planted the vineyard at that time.
-We know this because on the 1680 estate manifest, there are six mentions to the properties Bordeaux vineyards.
+We know this because on the 1680 estate manifest, there are six mentions Of their Bordeaux vineyards.

 In the 17th century, the property of Chateau Lafite was purchased by the Segur family, including the historic chateau that was built in the 16th century.
 In 1695, Alexandre de Segur married Marie-Therese de Clauzel, heiress to Chateau Latour.
 So, within a generation, the Segur family married into two of the greatest Bordeaux vineyards, Chateau Lafite and Chateau Latour!
 When their son, Nicolas-Alexandre passed away, the domains of Chateau Lafite and Chateau Latour were separated.